Civil and Environmental Engineering

 CE 3310.
 Reinforced Concrete Structures.
 3 Credits.

 Properties of concrete and reinforcement; design of flexural reinforcement, shear reinforcement; development of reinforcement; design of columns, floor slabs; ethics and professionalism in design.
 A design project, including the use of computer software and a detailed report, is required.
-Prerequisite or corequisite: CE 3240.
+CE 3240 may be taken as a corequisite.
+Prerequisite: CE 3240.
+(Fall and spring, Every Year).

 CE 3520.
 Environmental Engineering I: Water Resources and Water Quality.
 3 Credits.